 Spectral Line Shapes Software

-The main goal of Spectral Line Shapes (SLS) is to provide easy-to-learn, easy-to-use software tools for government, commercial, and academic research and development.
+The main goal of Spectral Line Shapes (SLS) is to provide easy-to-use software tools for government, commercial, and academic research and development.
 The SLS software tools are also helpful for graduate and undergraduate research and education.
-The SLS software features a graphical user interface to simplify the selection of observed atomic transitions and their belonging atomic data and to visualize the dependence of the predicted spectral line profiles for selected plasma parameters.
+The SLS software features a graphical user interface to simplify selecting observed atomic transitions and their corresponding atomic data, and to visualize the dependence of the predicted spectral line profiles on selected plasma parameters.
 All software-supported output files and figures can be imported into the reporting documents with a simple 'copy-paste' operation.
 The spreadsheet files are saved in two standard formats: Microsoft Excel and ASCII.
-The SLS software runs natively on Windows and supports multi-core CPU processing.
+The SLS software is AI-optimized, runs natively on Windows, and supports multi-core CPU processing (distributed up to all cores of AMD 64-core processors as needed).

-The SLS tools enable researchers and engineers to conduct theoretical and computational studies of the laboratory and astrophysical plasmas and create new or improved spectroscopy-based plasma diagnostics methods for the characterization and optimization of laboratory and industrial plasma applications.
+The SLS tools enable researchers and engineers to conduct theoretical and computational studies of laboratory and astrophysical plasmas and to develop new or improved spectroscopy-based plasma diagnostics for the characterization and optimization of laboratory and industrial plasma applications.
 Typical applications are the industrial plasma processes, laboratory plasma sources created by electric discharge (zeta-pinch, theta-pinch), microwaves (Microwave Induced Plasma / MIP), and lasers (Laser-Induced Plasma / LIP, Laser-Induced Breakdown Spectroscopy / LIBS).
 The SLS tools can be applied to atoms and atomic ions found in a laboratory, naturally occurring, and astrophysical plasmas.
-The spectral line profiles originating from atomic transitions in plasma can be simultaneously modeled by the SLS tools for neutral, single, and multiple-charged atomic emitters as a function of the plasma parameters.
+The spectral line profiles originating from atomic transitions in plasma can be simultaneously modeled using the SLS tools for neutral, singly, and multiply charged atomic emitters as a function of the plasma parameters.
 The computed spectral line parameters are also important input parameters for the plasma radiation codes.

 The SLS computational algorithms for major spectral line broadening and shifting mechanisms are vectorized and parallelized for fast execution on multi-core CPUs.
 They address Natural, Doppler, Van der Waals, Resonant, and Stark spectral-line broadening and shifting.

-Computationally most demanding calculations of the Stark spectral line parameters are balanced between the accuracy and the computing time by the implementation of several theoretical approaches in the SLS: Semi-Empirical Formula (SE), Modified Semi-Empirical Formula (MSE), Simplified Semi-Classical Formula of Griem (SSC) and Semi-Classical Method of Griem (SCG).
-The SE, MSE, and SSC approaches are optimized vs. the computing time, while the SCG method prioritizes the solution accuracy over the computing time.
+Computationally most demanding calculations of the Stark spectral line parameters are balanced between the accuracy and the computing time by the implementation of several theoretical approaches in the SLS: Semi-Empirical Formula (SE), Modified Semi-Empirical Formula (MSE), Simplified Semi-Classical Formula of Griem (SSC), and Semi-Classical Method of Griem (SCG).
+The SE, MSE, and SSC approaches are optimized with respect to computing time, whereas the SCG method prioritizes solution accuracy over computing time.

 The SLS software enables the user to compute the exact solution of the Plasma Composition in Local Thermodynamic Equilibrium (LTE).
-This tool estimates the particle densities of all plasma constituents for pairs of the input plasma parameters: (Ne, T), (Ne, P), and (P, T), where Ne, P, and T are the electron density, pressure, and temperature in plasma, respectively.
+This tool estimates the particle densities of all plasma constituents for pairs of input plasma parameters: (Ne, T), (Ne, P), and (P, T), where Ne, P, and T denote the electron density, pressure, and temperature, respectively.
 The LTE Plasma Composition Solver is a helpful tool for designing and optimizing plasma sources.

 The transition probability calculator for the electric and magnetic dipole and quadrupole transitions is part of the SLS package.
 The atomic transition probabilities can be calculated between the electronic configurations of the same or different coupling schemes.
 The coupling schemes include LS, LK, J1K, J1j, and jj couplings.
 Computational routines for the Coefficients of Fractional Parentage (CFP) are integrated into the transition probability calculator.

-The SLS tools use atomic data from the National Institute of Standards and Technology (NIST) Atomic Spectra Database (ASD).
-The initial SLS configuration requires the download of the ASD to the local computer.
+The SLS tools use atomic data from the National Institute of Standards and Technology (NIST) Atomic Spectra Database (ASD), comprised of over 7000 files.
+The initial SLS configuration requires downloading the ASD to the local computer.
 The ASD is not distributed with the SLS package, as it belongs to the U.S. Government.
-The SLS user can update the local copy of ASD by downloading its current version from the NIST server at any time.
-Consequently, the SLS-calculated spectral line profiles, and plasma composition parameters would be computed with NIST's most recent atomic data.
+The SLS user can update the local copy of ASD at any time by downloading its current version from the NIST server.
+Consequently, the SLS-calculated spectral line profiles and plasma composition parameters would be computed with NIST's most recent atomic data.

 The SLS's key features and capabilities are: